 You can often save money by cooking at home too!
 Snack foods are expensive and making your own may help keep your food budget under control.

 When cooking, I try to incorporate honey into my recipes – instead of regular sugar – as much as possible.
 Even though honey has calories, it is a natural sugar with a lot to offer.
+You can even make homemade gummy bears with honey!

-Tips for Making Honey Peanut Butter Cereal Snacks
+Extra Tips for Making Honey Cereal Snacks

 As with some types of recipes – especially candies, you will have better success making this recipe when the humidity is low.